Parliament can’t function without opposition: Awan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a conciliatory tone, Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan on Saturday said parliament and democracy could not function without the opposition.
+ISLAMABAD: In a conciliatory tone, Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan Saturday said Parliament and democracy could not function without the opposition.

 She asked the opposition to come up with positive proposals for tackling issues confronting the masses and assured that the government would try to take the opposition along.